ManimCommunity/manim/docs/source/guides/cameras.rst

 :class:`.MultiCamera`.
 The primary camera draws the overall scene; each secondary camera supplies an image displayed by an :class:`.ImageMobjectFromCamera` mobject.
-During the execution of the scene, each camera records the scene from its own view.
+During the execution of the scene, the renderer draws each camera's view into its display mobject.
 This API is not supported by the OpenGL backend.

 There are two independent controls: